Simple Copy-Paste is a Strong Data Augmentation Method for Instance Segmentation

 \section{Copy-Paste provides more gain on harder categories of COCO}

-Figure~\ref{fig:per_category} shows relative AP gain per category obtained from applying Copy-Paste on the COCO dataset.
+Figure~\ref{fig:per_category} shows the relative AP gain per category obtained from applying Copy-Paste on the COCO dataset.
 Copy-Paste improves the AP of all the classes except hair drier.
-In Figure~\ref{fig:per_category}, classes are sorted based on the baseline AP per category.
-As it can be seen most of the classes with highest improvement are on the left (lower baseline AP) which shows Copy-Paste helps the hardest classes the most.
+In Figure~\ref{fig:per_category} classes are sorted based on the baseline AP per category.
+We observe most of the classes with the highest improvement are on the left (lower baseline AP) which shows Copy-Paste helps the hardest classes the most.